DocNow/twarc/README.md

 twarc is a command line tool and Python library for archiving Twitter JSON data.
 Each tweet is represented as a JSON object which is exactly what was returned from the Twitter API.
-It runs in three modes: search, filter and hydrate.
+It runs in three modes: search, stream and hydrate.
 When running in each mode twarc will stop and resume activity in order to respect the Twitter API's [rate limits](https://dev.twitter.com/rest/public/rate-limiting).